AMMA-Family/android-navigation-deeplinks/README.md

 # Android navigation deep links
 This library provides functionality for generating deep links.

 This is achieved using:
-1) goes through your navigation files
+1) Goes through your navigation files
-2) it pulls out information about deep links
+2) It pulls out information about deep links
-3) generates code
+3) Generates code
-4) puts it in a separate module `navigation_deep_links`.
+4) Puts it in a separate module `navigation_deep_links`.

 ## Introduction
 #### Add the library to your `build.gradle.kts` file.